“I’m looking for recommendations for some anime to watch “

 Genre: Crime, Cyberpunk, Psychological Thriller

-As a fan of shows like Criminal Minds or The Ted Bundy Tapes, Psycho-Pass is sure to hold your attention for at least a few episodes.
+If you like shows like Criminal Minds or The Ted Bundy Tapes, Psycho-Pass will definitely keep your attention for at least a few episodes.

 17. Re: Zero – Starting Life in Another World